TREASURIES-Prices fall on Greek bailout deal, new supply

 Prices were also undermined as the Treasury Department began selling $99 billion of U.S. Treasuries this week, beginning with $35 billion of two-year notes on Tuesday afternoon.
 Investors often push to cheapen Treasuries going into such sales.

-The Treasury's two-year note auction on Tuesday drew a high yield of 0.31 percent, the highest yield since July 2011.
+The Treasury's 1 p.m.
+(1800 GMT) two-year note auction drew a high yield of 0.31 percent, the highest yield since July 2011.
 The sell-off in Treasuries deepened slightly afterward.

 Two-year Treasury note yields also hit 0.31 percent in the open market, marking the highest since late October.